 Like most lounges in North America, this Swissport Chinook Lounge is nothing to write home about.
-The large but somewhat tastelessly decorated space features plenty of comfortably chairs, some of them centered around a cozy open fire or along the large windows that offer great views of the runway, the skyline of downtown Calgary and – on a clear day – the Rocky Mountain peaks at the horizon.
+The large but somewhat tastelessly decorated space features plenty of comfortable chairs, some of them centered around a cozy open fire or along the large windows that offer great views of the runway, the skyline of downtown Calgary and – on a clear day – the Rocky Mountain peaks at the horizon.
 One corner of the lounge features a buffet with limited food and beverage options.
-During my visit (evening time), only chips, cookies, salted peanuts, sandwiches, cold vegetables and fresh soup were on display in addition to complimentary alcoholic drinks, soft drinks and coffee.
+During our visit (evening time), only chips, cookies, salted peanuts, sandwiches, cold vegetables, and fresh soup were on display in addition to complimentary alcoholic drinks, soft drinks, and coffee.
 “What you see is what you get”, I was told by one of the lounge’s staff member when I informed whether any hot dishes were going to be offered as well.
-On a positive note, the lounge contains a decent business center as well as a family area complete with television to keep kids entertained.
+On a positive note, the lounge contains a decent business center and a family area complete with television to keep kids entertained.
 Free WiFi is available through the airport’s own network.

 At the end of this month, Calgary International Airport will open its new International Terminal, which will add approximately two million square feet, equivalent to 34 football fields, and 24 new aircraft gates for International and U.S. destinations.
 I assume British Airways will move its operation to this new terminal in November and use a new lounge.